There's a post I've needed to write all week. It starts like this,"Goodbye, dear Fran."

 It tells stories of what it's like to leave a church well.
 It tells stories of what it is like to be told you're not acting like a man would in your same role.
 It tells stories of what it's like to buck the traditions of your childhood to listen to the audacity of God's call.

 I was glad to contribute an essay to the volume called, "Moses Basket."
-It tells a story of my relationship with Herndon, VA 1555347_10153240988234168_698489179906788193_nfuneral home when I was a local pastor.
+It tells a story of my relationship with Herndon, VA funeral home when I was a local pastor.
 Over the course of several years, when families did not have a minister, the funeral director called me as a fill in.
 I found myself getting assigned the "hard deaths" like teen suicides.
 Sigh.
 And, then one day the call came about a baby-- a three-week old baby who passed away suddenly.
 It just so happened that at the time, I was going through my own miscarriage.

 Being a woman in the pulpit can be a complicated thing.
 But it's also a joyous ride through the un-charted territory of God's goodness.
 (What a gift it was for two grieving mothers to be together that day at the funeral!)